axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 ## ISODATE, C_ISODATE, R_ISODATE, S_ISODATE {#macro-isodate}

 *Description:* Date of the message in the ISO 8601 compatible standard timestamp format (yyyy-mm-ddThh:mm:ss+-ZONE), for example: `2006-06-13T15:58:00.123+01:00`.
 If possible, it is recommended to use `${ISODATE}` for timestamping.
-Note that `syslog-ng` can produce fractions of a second (for example, milliseconds) in the timestamp by using the `frac-digits()` global or per-destination option.
+Note that AxoSyslog can produce fractions of a second (for example, milliseconds) in the timestamp by using the `frac-digits()` global or per-destination option.

 {{< include-headless "wnt/n-frac-trunc.md" >}}